 The periods of life (studies, career paths, family life, etc.), the difficulties and the challenges encountered sometimes tip the scale one way or another.
 It may then be relevant to wonder about the changes to be made in order to promote the maintenance of your mental health.

 - Biological factors, such as heredity

-- Personal factors, such as lifestyle, level of self-esteem or childhood experiences
+- Personal factors, such as lifestyle, self-esteem or childhood experiences

 - Physical environment, such as the condition of one’s home or the quality of their neighborhood

 - Social environment, such as the quality of relationships with family, friends and the community